DovileDo/revisiting-transfer/README.md

 #### Usage

 Our fine-tuning experiments and models were logged on a private server using [MLflow](https://www.mlflow.org/).
-Update looging in `fine-tuning.py`.
+Update logging in `fine-tuning.py`.

 Specific paths to the different datasets are to be set in `io_fun/data_paths.py`.
 Data is split to folds in `make_dataframe.py`.
 To fine-tune pre-trained RadImageNet weights on eg. Chest X-rays run: